espengetz/brandprotocol/README.md

-# BrandMCP
+# BrandProtocol

-Turn your brand guidelines into an AI tool.
+Automatically train any AI agent on your brand.
 Create an MCP server that Claude, ChatGPT, and Cursor can connect to.

 ## Features

 - **Import brand guidelines** from URL or PDF
 - **AI extracts** colors, typography, voice, logo rules automatically
-- **Get an instant MCP URL** to connect to any AI assistant
+- **Get an instant MCP URL** that you can to connect to any AI assistant
 - **Add more knowledge** over time - upload additional docs, URLs, assets
 - **User accounts** to manage multiple brands